James McDonnell with nose of airplane

 Director, 1975-1999

 The inaugural director of the McDonnell Center was the late Robert M. Walker.
 He was the McDonnell Professor of Physics and served as Director of the McDonnell Center from its inception until 1999.
 Professor Walker worked on the frontiers of space research for more than four decades.
 He was best known for fundamental investigations of radiation effects in metals, the discovery of etched track detectors, and the application of these detectors to a variety of scientific and practical problems including the development of Nuclepore filters, the fission-track dating method, the discovery of extremely heavy cosmic rays, and the record of energetic particles in space as recorded in extraterrestrial materials.
-He has also conducted research in thermoluminescence and its application to art authentication and archaeological dating.
+He also conducted research in thermoluminescence and its application to art authentication and archaeological dating.
 His research efforts later in his career included the laboratory study of extraterrestrial dust particles collected in the upper atmosphere and the location and identification of preserved interstellar dust in primitive meteorites.

 Robert Walker in his lab